Trade Me reveals its 10 most popular listings of all time

 Others - like the chance to be the person to push the button on the Radio Network House demolition in Christchurch - were fundraisers.

-And some, like the Jesus Christ pita bread, where just plain weird.
+And some, like the Jesus Christ pita bread, were just plain weird.

 The top 10: